Linda Calvey: Personal life

 Calvey has been married three times.
 Her first husband, Mickey Calvey, was an armed robber who died after being shot by police during a botched robbery on 9 December 1978.
-She was then briefly married to Danny Reece, the hitman she'd originally hired to kill Ronnie Cook.
+She was then briefly married to Danny Reece, the hitman she had originally hired to kill Ronnie Cook.
 Their marriage took place at HM Prison Durham.
-Her third marriage, to millionaire George Ceasar, occurred in Dymchurch on 4 April 2009.
+Her third marriage, to millionaire George Caesar, occurred in Dymchurch on 4 April 2009.
 He died in September 2015.

 Calvey has two children with her first husband Mickey Calvey named Neil and Melanie, as well as several grandchildren and great-grandchildren.